School Board

 - Superintendent’s Comments

-- Security and Bond Update – Todd Dilbeck
+- Bond Update – Todd Dilbeck

 - Board Members’ Comments